Air Force Falcons: Individual Championships

+Individual Honors

+Soccer

 The Air Force's soccer team has competed in NCAA Division I men's college soccer competitions since 1956, competing as members in the Western Athletic Conference.
 They are coached by Doug Hill and Assistant Coach Chris Foster, and their home matches are played at Cadet Soccer Stadium.
 Their best performances in the 14 NCAA Tournaments the team has qualified for have been reaching the quarterfinals in 1968 and 1993.

 Notable club sports

 Rugby

 The Air Force rugby program was created in 1968 and began competing in college rugby in 1980.
 Air Force competes in the west division of the College Premier Division against rivals such as Colorado State and Wyoming.
 Air Force has been one of the most successful programs in college rugby.
-Air Force finished as one of the top 3 teams in the country 11 times from 1980–1995, including back-to-back national championships in 1989 and 1990.
+Air Force finished as one of the top 3 teams in the country 11 times from 1980 to 1995, including back-to-back national championships in 1989 and 1990.
 More recently, Air Force were national champions again in 2003 and third place in 2004.
 Several Air Force players have gone on to play for the US men's national rugby team.

 Air Force won the 2012 Rocky Mountain 7s tournament to qualify for the 2012 USA Rugby Sevens Collegiate National Championships.
 Air Force also played in the 2013 USA Rugby Sevens Collegiate National Championships, reaching the quarterfinals.

 Team handball

 The Air Force team handball program was created in 1976.
 It's one of the must successful men's team handball college program in the country with 3 national titles.
 At the beginning they had also a women's team.
 They won a national title in 1988.
 The Air Force men's team is one of few colleges which has won an adults national title this was in the year 1978.
-They biggest and longest college team handball rivalry is against the Army.
+Their fiercest and longest college team handball rivalry is with Army.